 \subsection{Clustered Federated Learning}

-Even though FL is based on the assumption that data is non-IID, in practice, it can show convergence problems in those cases when trying to learn a single global model when dealing with a high number of heterogeneous clients~\cite{Kairouz2019}.
-To address this issue, in~\cite{Sattler2020} Sattler et al. propose Clustered FL, which groups the client population into clusters based on the cosine similarity of clients' gradient updates.
-The clustering is performed as a post processing step after the FL has converged.
-Ghosh et al.~\cite{Ghosh2019} present an outlier robust clustering algorithm based on K-means that also takes into account an adversarial setting.
-In~\cite{Briggs2020a}, Briggs et al. introduce a clustering step to group clients according to the similarity of their local updates using hierarchical clustering methods.
+Even though FL is based on the assumption that data is non-IID, in practice, it can show convergence problems when learning a single global model in settings with many heterogeneous clients~\cite{Kairouz2019}.
+Several strategies have been proposed to address these challenges and increase the personalization of FL models.
+One of the strategies is based on client or data clustering, which is particularly suitable for environments with inherent partitioning among FL clients, as can occur in IoT settings~\cite{Tan2022}.

+Sattler et al. propose Clustered FL~\cite{Sattler2020}, which groups the client population into clusters based on the cosine similarity of clients' gradient updates.
+The clustering is performed as a post-processing step after the FL has converged.
+Ghosh et al.~\cite{Ghosh2019} present an outlier robust clustering algorithm based on K-means that also considers an adversarial setting.
+In~\cite{Briggs2020}, Briggs et al. introduce a clustering step to group clients according to the similarity of their local updates using hierarchical clustering methods.
 Then, FL is performed on each group independently.